Bestest96/ASDM2-TF/README.md

 #### Miscellaneous
 For standard algorithms, their provided parameters are displayed (as they don't change).

-For ASDM2, values of beta, lambda, gamma, 1.0 - exp(-nu), loss
-and bar_loss (for theta_bar vars) are displayed, averaged over reporting time.
+For ASDM2, values of loss, second error metric, beta, lambda, gamma, 1.0 - exp(-nu) and original_loss (for original theta vars) are displayed, averaged over reporting time.

 For demo purposes, ASDM2 has additional return values added to _finish() method,